 Camilleri, Darrin (D)State Representative District 23

-Rep. Darrin Camilleri was elected to his first term in November 2016.
-He also serves as a Brownstown Parks and Recreation commissioner.
+He also served as a Brownstown Parks and Recreation commissioner.

-Rep. Camilleri was a high school social studies teacher in Detroit, where he chaired the social studies department.
+Camilleri was a high school social studies teacher in Detroit, where he chaired the social studies department.

 To read MIRS biography of Rep. Camilleri, click here.

-Rep. Camilleri is a member of the 12th District Democrats, Friends of the Detroit River, the Sierra Club, NAACP, Michigan United, and St. Joseph Catholic Church in Trenton.
+He is a member of the 12th District Democrats, Friends of the Detroit River, the Sierra Club, NAACP, Michigan United, and St. Joseph Catholic Church in Trenton.

 LEAD STAFF PERSON:Alissa Cravens